MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/rationalize.md

 ## Next steps

-The output of a rationalization effort is a prioritized backlog of all assets to be impacted by the chosen transformation.
+The output of a rationalization effort is a prioritized backlog of all assets that will be affected by the chosen transformation.
 This backlog is now ready to serve as the foundation for costing models of cloud services.

 > [!div class="nextstepaction"]
 > [Align cost models with the digital estate](calculate.md)